Prosecutors in Hawaii unseal public corruption, bribery case

 Connors said that Choy was among the first people arrested in recent public corruption investigations and that he cooperated with investigators in cases against two Hawaii state lawmakers who were also prosecuted for taking bribes.

-The lawmakers were accused of taking bribes in exchange for shaping legislation while in office.
+The lawmakers were accused of accepting bribes in exchange for shaping legislation while in office.
 They both pleaded guilty in February.

 Rep. Ty Cullen resigned from the state House of Representatives shortly before federal prosecutors announced charges against him and former Senate Majority Leader J. Kalani English.